-Hey guys!
-Today I am sharing a little post about a cute plant I recently acquired.
+Hi all!
+Today I am sharing an article about a cute plant I acquired for the first time in 2020.
 Whenever I get a new plant, I like to read everything I can about it to make sure I know what I’m getting myself into.
-I’d seen this plant as a local nursery before, but it was bigger and more expensive, so I didn’t get it.
-When I saw a beautiful cutting of it on Etsy, though?
-Sign me up.
+I’d seen this plant at a local nursery before, but it was bigger and more expensive.
+So I didn’t get it.
+But when I saw a beautiful cutting on Etsy?
+Sign me up!

 What is a kleinia stapeliiformis pickle plant?